Blog

 Room and space rentals include the rental of a meeting or conference room on an hourly or daily basis, as well as rental of the entire space or part of the space after-hours.

+What you need to know: After-hours rentals can be very lucrative.
 In a Coworking Resources webinar, consultant David Walker from coworkingconsulting.com mentioned that he had seen a lot of success with operators renting their space to the broader community after-hours.
-Coworking spaces are one of the few venues that are able to accommodate larger parties, so they serve this need well.
+Coworking spaces are one of the few venues that are able to accommodate larger parties, so there’s an opportunity to serve this need well.

 Partnerships and sponsorships